annotation/text-fabric/tf/docs/about/volumes.md

 ## Challenges

-TF is heavily optimized around the idea that the whole corpus is addressed by natural numbers, starting at 1 at the first slot of the text, then going to the last word, and then continuing by enumerating textual objects of several types, type for type.
+TF is heavily optimised around the idea that the whole corpus is addressed by natural numbers, starting at 1 at the first slot of the text, then going to the last word, and then continuing by enumerating textual objects of several types, type for type.